 In an excellent episode of their podcast (and not just because it name checks my good self.
 Ha.)
 The Sega Guys make the argument for why it was wrong to abandon the Saturn almost too well: though far from threatening the now-rampant PlayStation, the Saturn had seen an increase in sales through the end of 1996 and 1997.
 The likes Panzer Dragoon Saga and Shining Force 3 were well placed to tap into Final Fantasy fever had they received the correct marketing nudge.
 Potential system sellers were cancelled, moved to the Dreamcast or – in the case of third parties – moved to the PlayStationsphere exclusively.

 One of the things said about the Saturn is that it was an expensive bit of kit to build, so expensive in fact that Sega ended up selling it significantly below cost.
-Surprisingly there isn’t a tremendous amount of information available today on how much the individual components cost.
-I think there’s enough anecdotal evidence to draw on to suggest this was almost certainly is the case.
-Back in 1995, Next Generation magazine was reporting that it cost Sega $380 to produce the Saturn.
-This seems to be confirmed by Sega’s head of consumer R&D at the time Hideki Sato.
+Frustratingly there isn’t a tremendous amount of information available today on how much the individual components cost, however I think there’s enough anecdotal evidence to draw on to suggest this was almost certainly is the case.
+Back in 1995, Next Generation magazine was reporting that it cost Sega $380 to produce the Saturn and this view seems to be confirmed by Sega’s head of consumer R&D at the time, Hideki Sato.
 In a 2018 interview he said:

 So we released the Saturn in 1994, and as I said before, there were two SH-2s.
 In addition, memory was expensive at this time, and we were using a large amount, so costs were very high.
 For each Saturn sold, we lost about 10,000 yen ($100)https://www.sega-16.com/forum/showthread.php?33506-Hideki-Sato-on-the-Sega-Saturn-(incredible-new-interview)

-Though the Saturn originally launched at $400 dollars in the US, it was rapidly reduced to $300 dollars to compete with Sony’s PlayStation, making these sources seemingly in alignment: Sega ended up selling the Saturn for less than it cost them to produce.
+Though the Saturn originally launched at $400 dollars in the US, it was rapidly reduced to $300 dollars to compete with Sony’s PlayStation.
+If Sega were selling a $400 machine at cost, the $100 price reduction would seem to agree with Sato’s 10,000 yen loss.

 How quickly could Sega cut the cost of producing the Saturn?
 Thankfully, the community have created a thorough list of the differences between each of the Saturn motherboard revisions, along with a database of the serial numbers you can use to check what motherboard revision your Saturn has (the format is manufacturer code, single digit year, single digit for the motherboard variation then the console’s individual serial number.
 You can find a huge database of serial numbers here)

-From these lists, we can see the earliest cost reductions occurred with the very first revision (VA1) which was first manufactured in 1995.
+From these lists, we can see the earliest cost reductions occurred with the very first revision, (VA1), manufactured in 1995.
 From an electrical design perspective, the original launch Saturn (VA0) was a bit of a dog’s dinner.
-Not only was the the entire cd block on a completely separate ‘daughter’ circuit board, but the the buttons and the sensor used to check whether the drive was open were all separate units and the console, as a whole, used a lot of off the shelf components.
+Not only was the the entire cd block on a completely separate ‘daughter’ circuit board, but the the buttons and the sensor used to check whether the drive was open were all separate units – with the console itself relying on a lot of off-the-shelf components.

 From first revision (VA1) onwards, things were a lot more streamlined – all of the components listed above were included in a single PCB, with only the controller ports being separate from the rest.
 It’s difficult to say when they started to be manufactured, but given that a large number of VA0 boards date from 1995 and the machines used for VA1 quality assurance also date from 1995, I think its safe to say that these probably didn’t enter mass production until Sega were a good chunk through the year.